Frauds and scams

 The fake IELTS certificate

-In early 2021, we began to receive e-mails from a vendor offering this: “You don’t have to worry if you can’t pass in the IELTS exam, for we are here to issue you this certificate without constrain.
+Early in the 2020s, we began to receive e-mails from a vendor offering this: “You don’t have to worry if you can’t pass in the IELTS exam, for we are here to issue you this certificate without constrain.
 We make it possible for you to get the IELTS certificate even without appearing for the exam or even if you have failed to pass in the exam with us you can obtain a genuine IELTS certificate.
 All our IELTS certificate for sale are verified.”

 At least they are up-front about selling a counterfeit IELTS certificate.
 Whoever wrote this nonsense could not themselves pass the written part of the IELTS test with English grammar like that.
 We trust that if you get this type of message, you will not be dumb enough to fall for it.
 Like all documents an applicant submits with his or her application, your International English Language Testing System (IELTS) documents are always verified, and this type of brazen scam won’t survive for a moment!